ssandrews/Smoldyn/docs/developer/SmoldynCodeDoc.rst

 -  Tried to get freeglut to work, without success.

 -  Added Chapter 15 to user’s manual on Python bindings.

+   .. rubric:: Modifications for version 2.64 (not released yet)
+      :name: modifications-for-version-2.64-not-released-yet
+      :class: unnumbered

+-  Dilawar rewrote the documentation conversions, in the docs directory.

+-  Added ``warnescapeecmpt`` command.

+-  Fixed a minor bug in which reversible reactions that took place on surfaces led to an initial unbinding separation that didn’t address surface crossing, which led to products leaking across the surface.

+-  Converted the User’s manual from Word to LaTeX.

+-  Merged the Libsmoldyn user’s manual into the regular user’s manual.

 The wish/ to do list
 ====================